Avatar521999/Assignment-web-Page-Design-React/README.md

 # Assignment-web-Page-Design-React
-It contain assignment which a web page design in react given by a company in April 2024
+It contains an assignment which is a web page design in React given by a company in April 2024